netdata/netdata/streaming/README.md

     CAfile = /etc/ssl/certs/master_cert.pem
 ```

-here `CApath` is saying for Netdata to search the trusted certificates inside `/etc/ssl/certs` while `CAfile` says that the list of certificates is `/etc/ssl/certs/master_cert.pem`, instead the whole list of certificate, it is possible to specify direct the Netdata master certificate.
+With this configuration, the `CApath` option tells Netdata to search for trusted certificates inside `/etc/ssl/certs`.
+The `CAfile` option specifies the Netdata master certificate is located at `/etc/ssl/certs/master_cert.pem`.
+With this configuration, you can skip using the system's entire list of certificates and use Netdata's master certificate instead.

 #### Expected behaviors